Appendix: Config Format Reference

 }

-subtype[...]only takes effect when it matches the context subtype; otherwise it is ignored (no errors).- Root-level
+subtype[...]only takes effect when it matches the context subtypes; non-matching ones are ignored (no error is reported).- Root-level

-Purpose: provide metadata for built-in "system-level scopes" (This/Root/Prev/From, etc.) for quick documentation and scope stack derivation.
+System scope configs provide metadata for built-in "system-level scopes" (such as This, Root, Prev, From, etc.), used for quick documentation and scope stack derivation.

 system_scopes = {